Adjunct Faculty Resources

 - Drexel Learn: Adjunct faculty members have access to Drexel Learn while their DrexelOne accounts are active.
 Adjunct faculty members requiring access prior to this may contact the Instructional Technology Group.

-- DragonCard (Drexel ID): Adjunct faculty members may pick up their DragonCard starting 24 hours after the job start date listed on their hiring paperwork, and their card is valid until 24 hours after the job end date listed on their hiring paperwork.
+- DragonCard (Drexel ID): Adjunct faculty members may pick up their DragonCard starting 24 hours after the job start date listed on their hiring paperwork, and their card is valid until 12:00 am on the job end date listed on their hiring paperwork.
 Any special access needed by a faculty member is handled by the individual department.
+DragonCards will continue to work under the same parameters for subsequent appointments of adjunct faculty members, provided that the adjunct faculty member’s subsequent EPAF has been submitted and the EPAF process has been finalized with Human Resources.

 - Drexel Libraries: Adjunct faculty receive library privileges starting on the job start date listed on their hiring paperwork, and maintain access until the job end date listed on their hiring paperwork.
 Adjunct faculty can find more information about Libraries services here: https://www.library.drexel.edu/faculty#Adjunct.